oncodash/oncodashkb/README.md

   has (a lot of) classes attached at the root `Thing`.
   These are actually decomissioned stuff, the actual classes are under `entity`.

+If you operate OncodashKB over sensitive data, you may want to enable Git hooks that checks if there is a potential data leak before committing anything.
+To do so, you can install the scripts located in `hooks/` in your local `.git/hooks/` directory.
+The `hooks/install_hooks.sh` script does that for you.

 ## Side steps